Getting started with Infrastructure Monitoring

 These types of issues must be resolved quickly.
 The time it takes to detect and repair an issue is called Mean-Time-to-Repair (MTTR).
 A key goal of an organization's support team is to reduce the MTTR to such a level that the user’s impact is minimized or possibly avoided to begin with.

 When an issue is detected with Splunk Infrastructure Monitoring, it triggers the incident management lifecycle.
 In addition to detecting an issue, Splunk Infrastructure Monitoring is also used in the investigation step of the incident management cycle.
-Splunk Infrastructure Monitoring may be a single part of a set of investigation tools used depending on the issue - for example, Splunk Log Observer and Splunk ITSI could also be used.
+Splunk Infrastructure Monitoring might be a single part of a set of investigation tools you use depending on the issue - for example, you might also use Splunk ITSI.

 The incident management lifecycle